vkreiden/CourseProject/README.md

 items are prelabeled with either "fail" or "normal" labels.
 After the data is read and preprocessed, an NLP method is applied to transform each data item (log file) into a vector space.
-The received matrix along with labels is fed into each of of the supervised machine learning to evaluate the performance.
+The received matrix along with labels is fed into each of of the supervised machine learning models to evaluate the performance.
 The output of the tool run is a scatter chart displaying each tested classifier over 2 dimensions - classification accuracy vs. runtime.
 The tool is implemented in python (see [Implementation details](#implementation-details))